Coronary Heart Disease Women and Heart Disease

 Tests and procedures for diagnosing coronary heart disease are similar for women and men, but women may experience delays in diagnosis or treatment.
 Know how to get the best information:

 - Ask about important diagnostic tests.
 Healthcare providers may be less likely to refer women for diagnostic tests for coronary heart disease.
-When women go to the hospital for heart-related symptoms, they may be more likely than men to experience delays receiving an initial EKG, less likely to receive care from a heart specialist during hospitalization, and less likely to receive some treatments and medicines.
+When women go to the hospital for heart-related symptoms, they may be more likely than men to experience delays in receiving an initial electrocardiogram, less likely to receive care from a heart specialist when hospitalized, and less likely to receive some treatments and medicines.
 Younger women are more likely than men to be misdiagnosed and sent home from the emergency department after cardiac events caused by undiagnosed and untreated microvascular heart disease.

 - Know and share your risk factors.
-Healthcare providers may not recognize a woman’s risk of coronary heart disease.
+Healthcare providers may not understand women’s unique risk factors for coronary heart disease.
 Commonly used risk scoring systems may not accurately predict risk in women.